Greenwashing vs. Green Marketing

 What is Greenwashing

-- Offering an environmentally friendly product to divert attention from other harmful products in the company's portfolio.
+– Offering an environmentally friendly product to distract from more harmful products.

-- Advertising under green claims that distract from the actual business field.
+– Advertising with green claims that distract from the main business field.

-- Environmentally harmful companies and industries attempting to compensate for their damage by donating to climate projects.
+– Environmentally harmful companies attempting to offset damages by donating to climate projects.

-- Using invented quality seals with no certification ("certified cultivation" or "integrated plant cultivation").
+– Using invented quality seals without certification (e.g., "controlled cultivation", "integrated plant cultivation").

 What is Green Marketing?